 Creating and maintaining these relationships can open the door to free advertising (yes, flyers are still a thing).
 The more people that are exposed to your brand–regardless of the medium–increases your chances of converting those people into customers.

-It can even be helpful to reach out directly in your neighborhood.
-If you have a new project, store front, online business, etc, then old fashioned door-to-door pitching is free and easy.
+It can even be helpful to reach out directly to your neighborhood.
+If you have a new project, storefront, online business, etc, then old fashioned door-to-door pitching is free and easy.
 Most people want to support local business owners and appreciate the opportunity to meet the person who is spearheading a new endeavor in their community.

 Networking is a free resource and extremely powerful in helping you reach your goals.

 Marketing a new business can feel overwhelming.
 Feeling confident and knowledgeable about the resources at your disposal is the first step to setting your marketing plan in motion.

 More importantly, you don’t need to set aside a large budget in order to effectively market your business.
 Maintaining a healthy budget and staying in control of the message you are sending your customers is essential to growing a successful start-up.

 There are plenty of low cost or free tools that you can take advantage of without needing much experience.
 The money and time that you save while using these tactics will allow you to spend more time focusing on all of the other needs of your business.

 Establish your audience and goals, and get going!